-Gravy is something everyone loves.
-It’s a MUST for Thanksgiving!
-This turkey gravy recipe is super easy and convenient, and it takes only 15 to 20 minutes to make.
+This recipe is super easy and convenient, and it takes only 15 to 20 minutes to make.

-It’s also a make-ahead and freezer friendly recipe.
-Make it the day before to save time and stovetop space on Thanksgiving day!
+This turkey gravy is a great make-ahead and freezer friendly recipe.
+Make it in advance to save time and stovetop space on Thanksgiving day!

 Jump to: